-Well, the joke is on them.
+Well the joke is on them.
 As frugal living tips go this one is easy peasy.
 You can buy cloth nappies on the high street now and they pretty much work like normal nappies.
-The only difference being that rather than chuck them in the bin to spend eternity attempting to decompose in a landfill, you stick them in the washing machine.
+The only difference being that rather than chuck them in the bin to spend an eternity attempting to decompose in landfill, you stick them in the washing machine.

 We use Bambino Miosolos (found here on Amazon).
 They come in the cutest patterns and you can get them from lots of High Street retailers, such as Aldi, Boots, Asda etc.

 Confession: I didn’t use shampoo or conditioner for a whole year!
 No I didn’t stop washing my hair completely but I did stop buying specific products for it.
 And my hair loved it!
 It was clean, bouncy, shiny and just magical.
 And I saved so much money.

 Rather than using shampoo, I switched to something called the “no poo” option.
 Instead I washed my hair with various things including bicarbonate of soda and apple cider vinegar (ACV).
 Both of these products were already in my cupboard.
 If I ran out of either of them I would just use something else that I did have.
 Like coffee or beer or fruity tea.